Work with General Journals

 For example, you can use post employee expenses for reimbursement.
 Learn more at Record and Reimburse Employees' Expenses.

-However, Business Central also offers journals that are optimised for specific types of transactions, such as the Payment Journal for registering payments.
+However, Business Central also offers journals that are optimized for specific types of transactions, such as the Payment Journal for registering payments.
 Learn more at Record Payments and Refunds in the Payment Journal.

 You use general journals to post financial transactions to general ledger accounts and various other accounts.
 The other accounts include bank, customer, vendor, and employee accounts.
 Posting with a general journal creates entries on general ledger accounts even when, for example, you post a journal line to a customer account.
 The entry is posted to a general ledger receivables account through a posting group.